khushi-purwar/WebDev-ProjectKart/AnimatedProject/README.txt

-This is a project built using Frontend Technologies.I've tried to implement CSS animation to at its most.
-It is fully responsive
+This is a project built using Frontend Technologies.I've tried to implement CSS animation to at its best.
+It is fully responsive.

 Notice:
 open the app in only fixed viewport then don't try to change it as it would affect the animation.